ElleAshby/ReadMe/README.md

 <br />

-**The creative computing community is developing an awareness on the importance of pooling resources through open sourcing.
-With the constantly emerging field, it is clear through other communities that this collaboration is key to changing and evolving.
+**The creative computing community is becoming aware on the importance of pooling resources with the emergence of open sourcing.
+Developing at a rapid pace, this idea of open sourcing is not a new one, it is clear through other communities that this collaboration is key to changing and evolving.
 <br /> Stripping back and exposing the working systems behind the sleek and polished surface design can be found in the physical world.
 It can be compared to the culinary industry, producing a meal (app) but sharing the recipe (coding) and being transparent about your process.**